Photo of me wearing plus size Hanbok at Gyeongbokgung palace. I'm standing on a ledge and below are more people wearing hanbok posing for photos.

 Getting my photo at the photography studio in 2018.

 I was travelling with my sisters, so we could take photos of each other.
 If you’re a solo traveller, some locations give you the option of hiring a photographer as part of the rental.
 I saw a couple people around Gyeongbokgung that looked like they were using this service and my sisters and I would use this as inspiration for our own shots.
+If I go back to Seoul, I definitely want to try this service as the photos I’ve seen online look fantastic.

-Other rental places actually have a photo studio inside their building, where you can take photos before you even step outside.
+Other rental places have a photo studio inside their building, where you can take photos before you even step outside.
 In 2018, as they didn’t have any plus size Hanbok, one rental store kindly offered me a discounted rate to just get some photos.
 This was really nice as it meant I still got to wear a Hanbok (it just didn’t fasten at the back and the jacket had to be pinned closed)

 Should you rent a Hanbok in Seoul?